Cerulean-Ash/rails-watch-list/README.md

 - This is a movie watch list web app, written in ruby on rails and hosted on Heroku
 - This app allows you to create a list of movies you'd like to watch or recommend to others and features a review fewature to allow other to review your list
 - What problem does it (intend to) solve?
-- This project was completed as part of the Le Wagon fullstack developer bootcamp and served as an opportunity to to develope my skills in
+- This project was completed as part of the Le Wagon fullstack developer bootcamp and served as an opportunity to develop my skills in:
 + ruby on rails
 + javascript
 + scss